 2016 Active Transportation Plan

 Improving transportation options for bicyclists and pedestrians is one of the most effective ways to conserve and restore Lake Tahoe’s environment, revitalize the economy, enhance recreation opportunities, and improve public health.
 This plan identifies challenges and solutions to existing mobility issues and priority projects.
 Learn more about active transportation or review by chapter and appendix.
+Building a project or want to see routes up close?
+Check out our Active Transportation facilities and Buffer Zone Map.

 2014 Intelligent Technology Systems Strategic Plan